jkempf42/kube-volttron/cluster-config/README.md

 - The `containerd` socket should be specified using the argument `--cri-socket=unix:///var/run/containerd/containerd.sock` in case there are any other container runtime sockets lying about.

+Note that if you think you may later want to turn the cluster into an HA cluster with multiple control plane nodes and a cloud provider load balancer, you should also include the --control-plane-endpoint parameter as described [here](https://medium.com/r/?url=https%3A%2F%2Fkubernetes.io%2Fdocs%2Fsetup%2Fproduction-environment%2Ftools%2Fkubeadm%2Fcreate-cluster-kubeadm%2F%23considerations-about-apiserver-advertise-address-and-controlplaneendpoint) since it is not possible to configure a cluster HA unless the control plane IP address is specified when the cluster is created.

 Run `kubeadm init` on the central node: